 You should also avoiding driving in storms or heavy rainfall, as poor weather can limit your visibility.
 If possible, it is best to find a safe place to pull over and wait out the poor weather.

 Plan to get enough rest before and during the trip so that you are refreshed, alert and prepared to drive.
-Plan in advance where you’ll take breaks on your trip, if travelling long distances pre-book accommodation so you are forced to stop and rest.
+Plan in advance where you’ll take breaks on your trip.
+If travelling long distances pre-book accommodation so you are forced to stop and rest.

 Some routes are safer than others.
 Roadside hazards like trees, ditches, poles and narrow shoulders can increase accident risk.
 Intersections can be dangerous and so can busy roads without a median barrier.
-Armed with that knowledge, you can adjust your driving to the conditions and take extra care on higher risk, rural roads.
+Armed with that knowledge, you can adjust your driving to the conditions and take extra care on higher-risk rural roads.

 If towing a caravan or trailer, you need to ensure they are safe and ready for the journey.
 You should review all attachments including chains and plugs, and ensure all lights are working.
 You should regularly check your tyre pressure and ensure that, if it is an open trailer, everything is tied down and secure.

 When packing your caravan, trailer or camper van, you should make sure that everything is securely stored away.
 Keep an eye on the rear-view mirror throughout your journey to ensure everything is alright back there.

 Holiday driving can be frustrating with busy roads and potentially slower sightseeing travellers, not to mention impatient children in the vehicle.
 Be courteous and patient and don’t be provoked by other drivers’ aggressive behaviour.

 Frustrated, angry driving can make you impulsive and distract you from potential dangers ahead.
 If you feel yourself getting angry or frustrated, pull over.
 Stretch your legs somewhere and grab a snack or cool drink.
 Once you feel refreshed and the frustration has passed, you can get back on the road.

 Seat belts save lives.
 Make sure everyone in your car is wearing a seat belt.
 It is illegal not to wear a seatbelt, but additionally wearing one is arguably the most significant thing you can do to improve your level of safety whilst driving or as a passenger.
 Additionally, correctly using and fitting child restraints, booster seats or child safety harnesses can substantially reduce the risk of serious injury or death.

 Traffic volumes increase during the holidays and you’ll be sharing the road with a multitude of other vehicles.
-As it is a time for holidays, there are often larger, slower vehicles and well as those towing boats, caravans and camper-vans.
+As it is a time for holidays, there are often larger, slower vehicles and well as those towing boats, caravans and campervans.
 Always follow at a safe distance and overtake safely.

 While sitting behind slower travellers can be frustrating, dangerous overtaking or travelling too close could result in a serious, life changing accident.
 We see a range of clients who have experienced tragic accidents.
 We don’t want that to be you.
 Take care and drive to survive.